A fast and spectrally convergent algorithm for rational-order fractional integral and differential equations

 By writing the solution in an appropriately constructed basis (in particular a direct sum of Legendre, $P_n(x)$, and weighted Chebyshev polynomials of the first kind, $\sqrt{1+x}U_n(x)$) we have successfully solved a broad class of half-integer order fractional integral and differential equations with spectral accuracy in linear complexity.
-The main objective of this paper is to introduce the algorithm and demonstrate its applicability, and several examples of both constant and non-constant coefficient linear problems were presented.
 Some analysis of the half-integral equation described in Section~\ref{subsec:halfinteqns} can be found in Section~\ref{subsec:convergence}.
+We also described how the approach can be extended to arbitrary rational-order FIEs and FDEs by using appropriate weighted Jacobi polynomial bases.
+For the rational-order case we demonstrated that the linear complexity and geometric convergence were maintained, but the implied constant in the former is proportional to the denominator, $q$, in the rational degree of the problem.

+The main objective of this paper was to introduce the algorithm and demonstrate its applicability, and several examples of both constant and non-constant coefficient linear problems were presented.
 There are several opportunities for future extensions.
 Nonlinear problems (through linearisation and Newton's method), time-dependent problems (through method of lines), and partial fractional differential equations (FDPEs) on rectangular domains (using ideas related to \cite{townsend2015}) should be relatively straightforward, and we hope to solve problems of this type in a future publication.
-While we have focused on half-order operators, it is possible that other rational powers (1/3, 1/4, etc.) may be tackled using a similar technique: represent the solution as a direct sum of a finite number (3, 4, etc.) of weighted Jacobi spaces.
-Furthermore, an open problem is adapting the approach to problems involving the two-sided fractional derivative, used to define the fractional Laplacian.
+The questions of stability raised in Section~\ref{sec:appendixC} also require further investigation.
+An open problem is adapting the approach to problems involving the two-sided fractional derivative, used to define the fractional Laplacian.
 The known formula for the fractional (or even half-) integral of Jacobi polynomials does not allow for weighting at both the left and right end of the domain simultaneously, which would be required to capture the singular behaviour of two-sided derivatives.

-We close with one last example which demonstrates both the high accuracy and linear complexity of the approach described in this paper when applied to a more challenging problem than those shown in the previous few sections.
+\begin{example} We close with one final example which demonstrates both the high accuracy and linear complexity of the approach described in this paper when applied to a more challenging problem than those shown in the previous few sections.
 In particular, let's consider fractional Airy equations of the form